BurendoUK/burendo-handbook-public/docs/static-menu/contribute.md

 Contributions to the private content needs temporary access granted - the reason for this is that it costs to give access for private repositories.
 In many ways the process is the same for the contributor though:

-1. Go to Burendo slack and join the `#cop-engineering` channel
+1. Go to Burendo slack and join the `#practice-engineering` channel
 1. Put a shout out with a `@here` for access to contribute to the **private** section of the Handbook and include your GitHub username
-1. One of the engineering CoP will pick this uip and let you know when done
+1. One of the engineering practice will pick this uip and let you know when done
 1. You will get an email invitation to the email associated with your GitHub user - make sure to accept this invitation
-1. **Importantly**, when you are finished contributing and your contribution is live in the published Handbook, you must put another shout out with a `@here` on `#cop-engineering` with your GitHub username stating you no longer need access
+1. **Importantly**, when you are finished contributing and your contribution is live in the published Handbook, you must put another shout out with a `@here` on `#practice-engineering` with your GitHub username stating you no longer need access

 ## Making changes